ember-fastboot/ember-cli-fastboot/README.md

 });
 ```

-You can also serve Embers' static assets (compiled JavaScript and CSS files) or public
+You can also serve Ember's static assets (compiled JavaScript and CSS files) or public
 files (like images or fonts) without using a CDN by adding extra routes:

 ```js